Appointment / Promotions

 - Research Track Transmittal Letter

 This document — also known as the Three-Page Summary of Appointment Recommendation — provides packet reviewers with a standard summary of a candidate's work.
 Form B is part of candidate packets for both appointments and promotions.
-This document will be uploaded into M-ACE for appointments, and MARTA for promotions.

 Form B includes descriptions of these aspects of a candidate's work.